The VA will give hearing and eye care services to veterans who meet the following criteria:

 - Veterans with significant functional or cognitive impairment evidenced by deficiencies in the ability to perform activities of daily living.

-- Those who have vision and/or hearing impairment severe enough that it interferes with their ability to participate actively in their own medical treatment and to reduce the impact of dual sensory impairment (combined hearing and vision loss).
+- Veterans with vision and/or hearing impairment severe enough that it interferes with their ability to participate actively in their own medical treatment.

-For additional information, veterans can contact the prosthetic representative at the nearest VA health care facility.
+For additional information, you can contact the prosthetic representative at the nearest VA health care facility.